Interpret This! 2 In-ear Translators for Language Learners

 Like I said before, the magic isn’t really in the buds, it’s on the app, and Google Translate does what it does really well.
 Just considering the sheer number of languages it supports (over 100), the app is really a buddy for today’s language learners.
 There are written translations, voice translations.
 You can even take a picture of a word and the app will translate it for you.
 You can do so many things with it.
 If you want to genuinely learn a language, then this app is a must for you.
 (It’s free!)

-For sure, the translations provided by these three in-ear gadgets are not perfect.
+For sure, the translations provided by these two in-ear gadgets are not perfect.
 To close this post, let me just say that fluent, technologically facilitated conversations still look to be some years away.
 But that’s technology for people who don’t want to learn the language.

 For genuine language learners, those who can’t wait to actually speak in German, Spanish, Russian for themselves—the technology is here.
 You don’t have to wait a few more years.
 It’s already a reality.
 You can, at this very instant, employ available tools to help you learn the language of your dreams.